Comprehensive Guide to Body Mass Index (BMI): More Than Just a Number

 While the BMI Calculator is an excellent general guide, it is not perfect.
 It does not distinguish between muscle mass and body fat.
 For example:

-1. Athletes: Highly muscular individuals may have a high BMI but very low body fat.
+- Athletes: Highly muscular individuals may have a high BMI but very low body fat because muscle is much denser than fat tissue.

-2. Elderly: Older adults may have a “Normal” BMI but low muscle density, which can be misleading.
+- Elderly: Older adults may have a “Normal” BMI but low muscle density (sarcopenia), which can be misleading regarding their actual strength and health.

 Frequently Asked Questions (FAQ)